Others

 Tracking electrical maturation in skeletal muscle cultures

 Investigate how skeletal muscle cells develop, synchronize, and communicate over time using our HD-MEA technology.
-Below, spontaneous spiking activity is visualized at subcellular resolution after one month of culture, revealing the emergence of organized electrical activity as myotubes form functional, contracting networks.
+The example below shows spontaneous spiking activity recorded at subcellular resolution after one month of culture, highlighting the emergence of organized electrical signaling as myotubes mature into functional, contracting networks.

-Each square in the heatmap represents an electrode, color-coded by the average spike amplitude recorded during the session.
-Red “islands” indicate regions of high-amplitude spiking activity, surrounded by lower-amplitude filaments that reflect active connections between contracting myotubes.
-Blue areas denote regions with no recorded spikes.
-The spatial organization and variability in signal strength reflect the maturation and functional compartmentalization of the tissue.
+Each square in the heatmap represents an individual electrode, color-coded by the average spike amplitude recorded during the session.
+The red regions indicate areas of high-amplitude spiking, while surrounding lower-amplitude filaments reflect active electrical connections between contracting myotubes.
+Blue regions denote areas with no detected spiking activity.
+The spatial heterogeneity and organization of signal amplitudes illustrates tissue maturation and functional compartmentalization.
 Scale bar: 0.5 mm.

 Bottom: Time- and space-resolved spiking activity in skeletal muscle culture.

-(A, B) Raster plots showing 5 seconds of spontaneous activity recorded at 19 days in vitro (DIV) and 31 DIV, respectively.
+(A, B) Raster plots showing 5 seconds of spontaneous activity recorded at 19 and 31 days in vitro (DIV), respectively.
 Each row represents an individual electrode, and each dot marks a detected spike.
-(C) Zoom-in on the first four spikes from (B).
+(C) Magnified view of the first four spikes from (B).
 (D, E) Spatially resolved spike timing of the second (red) and fourth (blue) spikes highlighted in (C).
 Scale bar in (E) is 0.5 mm and applies to (D) and (E).

 Relevant